Find Art and Design Schools

 • Assemble or set up displays, furniture, or products in store space while utilizing colors, lights, pictures, or other accessories to display the product.

-Things a Merchandise Displayer or Window Trimmer Should Know How to Do
+What Every Merchandise Displayer or Window Trimmer Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.